Samuel-Singh/Concord_Testing/README.md

       - Click **Create**.
 5. This key has to be installed in your git repo.
 This is under **Settings → Deploy keys → Add deploy key**
 6. Create your project under your organization.
-      - Log into the [Concord Console](https://concord.prod.walmart.com/#/org) user interface.
+      - Log into the Concord portal.
       - Navigate to **Organizations → Your_Org_Name → Projects**.
       - Select **New Project** on the toolbar.
       - Provide a **Name** for the project.
 For example, myproject.